smlund/warp_ecr_beamline/readme.txt

 To remove a file from git control (to not include in future pulls), use

   % git rm file
+  % git commit -m "SML: removing file from repo"
+  % git push

-The local copy of the file removed can be retained on disk by using
+The local copy of the file removed can be retained on disk by subsituting

   % git rm --cached file

+in the above.
+Another way to remove a file from the master node repo is to go to the github web side, click on a file, click the delete button and then confirm at the bottom of the page.

 Field files needed for the lattices described by the simulation are stored in the Dropbox file sharing system.
 Code users do NOT need dropbox access